 - Helping to translate and communicate the lessons and insights at the local level into the systems, policy and structural change needed to have sustained impact for whole populations

-WOMEN’S WAY will support collaboratives that incorporate the following five key elements of Collective Impact, a structured approach to making collaboration work across government, business, philanthropy, non-profit organizations and citizens to achieve significant and lasting social change:
+WOMEN’S WAY supports collaboratives that incorporate the following five key elements of Collective Impact, a structured approach to making collaboration work across government, business, philanthropy, non-profit organizations and citizens to achieve significant and lasting social change:

 - Common Agenda